 So, you want to learn how to play rugby?
 Well, hold on because if you're new to the game of rugby, you're in for a wild ride!
 It's certainly a unique and very strange looking sport for first-timers, and it has a jargon all its own.

-For instance, you might wonder, "What's a scrum?"
+For instance, are you familiar with a "scrum?"

-In part 4 of our basic rugby rules, learn how to put the rugby ball back into play after a dead ball...And discover the purpose of a scrum.
+In part 4 of our basic rugby rules, we'll learn how to put the rugby ball back into play after a dead ball...And discover the purpose of a scrum!